olets/griid/README.md

 The default installation from `.griid--install` will fit most needs, but you can also build a custom griid setup:

 1. `.griid--base` is always the first thing.
 It gives you support for multi-row grids, and is required by everything else
-2. `griid--inline-alignment` adds support for using alignment classes in your markup `.top`, `.middle`, `.bottom` give you inline overrides for cell content vertical alignment `.left`, `.center`, `.right` give you inline overrides for (when applied to a grid) orphan alignment and (when applied to a cell) content alignment
+2. `.griid--inline-alignment` adds support for using alignment classes in your markup.
+As we will see, there are functions for doing this in **griid-functions.less** (see below) but just in case you really want to have it in your markup:
+	- Add `.left`, `.center`, `.right` to a multi-row grid to override orphan alignment
+	- Add `.left`, `.center`, `.right` to a cell to override the cell alignment
+	- Add `.top`, `.middle`, or `.bottom` to a grid to control the default for its child cells
+	- Add `.top`, `.middle`, or `.bottom` to a cell to control its vertical alignment
 3. `.griid--single-row` adds support for single-row grids with equal-width, equal-height cells.
 By default these cells do NOT have gutters or row spacing
 4. `.griid--space-single-row` (NOT included in `.griid--install`) adds gutters and row spacing (both @griid--gutter) to `.griid .cell*x` grids.
 Beware that this will frame the entire `.griid .cell*x` grids in a @griid-gutter space
 5. `.griid--base`, with or without `.griid--inline-alignment` and`.griid--single-row`, still needs initialization.
-  -            `.griid--initialize` gets you ready to go with single-row and multi-row columns
+  -            `.griid--initialize` gets you ready to go with all three grid types
-  -          Or run any of `.griid--initialize-equal-cells`, `.griid--initialize-unequal-cells`, or `.griid--initialize-row`
+  -          Or run any of `.griid--initialize-equal-cells`, `.griid--initialize-unequal-cells`, or `.griid--initialize-row` if you don't need to support them all

+6. `.griid .cell` grids do *not* have space around the cells by default.
+If you mix in `.griid--space-single-row`, these single-row grids will have gutters and row spacing *and a frame* of `@griid--gutter`
+7. `griid--single-row-spacing` adds support for `.griid > .row*y > .cell*x`.
+This may be useful if you
+  -	 want a grid with equal-height rows where that height is determined from the cell content
+  -	 don't want to use a scripted solution (I love [jquery-match-height](https://github.com/liabru/jquery-match-height))
+  -    need to support orphan cells

+	This will give you a multi-row grid where all cells are the full height of the row (aka it's styled as an equal-width-cells table).
+If your cells have similar content, this may even be a good-enough approximation of equal-height rows.

+	Note that if last row is full this is exactly equivalant to `.griid*y > .cell*x` but with bulkier markup, and that if you don't need cells that are the full height of their row (or can achieve that matched height with a script) this has no advantage over `.griid-x .cell` while having several disadvantages (bulkier markup, and less easily manipulated by the griid functions we'll cover below).

-	**Note**:`.griid--install` is simply shorthand for `.griid--base; .griid--inline-alignment; .griid--initialize`
+**Note**:`.griid--install` is simply shorthand for `.griid--base;` + `.griid--inline-alignment;` + `.griid--initialize;`

 ###C. Overriding default variables

-The initialization functions can be re-run at any point to re-initialize with new settings or two wipe over customizations.
+The initialization functions can be re-run at any point to re-initialize with new settings or to wipe over customizations.

 1.